Sep 2025 |

 ![]() |

-Also a method for boosting the stability & performance of existing dispersive spectrographs, by adding a small interferometer prior to the slit, and processing the moire patterns |
+A method for boosting the Doppler sensitivity, spectral resolution, and lineshape stability of dispersive spectrographs, by adding a small interferometer into the beam and analyzing the fringe patterns |

 |